Primaris Real Estate Investment Trust Earnings Call Transcripts

 -

 Strong NOI and FFO growth were driven by disciplined capital allocation, strategic acquisitions, and robust leasing activity.
-Guidance for 2025 is reaffirmed, with HBC lease disclaimers expected to impact occupancy but not derail growth plans.
-Liquidity and balance sheet strength remain high.
+Guidance for 2025 remains unchanged, with HBC lease disclaimers expected to impact occupancy but not financial strength or growth trajectory.

 Fiscal Year 2024